cannatag/ldap3/README.txt

 - 'connection': the connection to use.

-- 'objectDef': the ObjectDef used by the Reader instance.
+- 'object_def': the ObjectDef used by the Reader instance.

 - 'query': the simplified query.
 It can be a standard LDAP filter too (see next paragraph).